wa3l/mailr/README.md

 # Mailr is an app that wraps the Mailgun and Mandrill email services.
 Mailr is a simple Python app written with Flask.
 It wraps [Mailgun](http://mailgun.com) and [Mandrill](http://mandrillapp.com), both email services that provide a RESTful API for sending/receiving emails.
+Flask is enough for the purposes of the project since it provides good routing other nifty features without adding much bloat to the application.

-Mailr accepts a POST request with a JSON object at an `/email` endpoint.
+Mailr accepts POST requests with a JSON object at an `/email` endpoint.
 The request should have the parameters below:

 ```
 - to: the email address to send to.